rsarwar87/xdma_dsc_byp_cltr/README.md

     - test on device

+## Driver
-    - driver to control IP over PCIe to AXI-lite master interface
+Driver to control IP over PCIe to AXI-lite master interface is provided in drivers/bypass_controller_v1_0/src.